School Board

 - Board Members’ Comments

-- Consideration and possible vote to approve the 2022-23 third quarter transfer capacity numbers.
+- Consideration and possible vote to approve the 2026-27 Instructional Calendar.

-6. BUSINESS SERVICES: Kevin Berry, Chief Financial Officer
+6. BUSINESS SERVICES: Chad Allcox, Chief Financial Officer

 - Finance Report